DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 Access to some resources can take time to arrange, so it's important to start this process as soon as possible.

+## Microsoft Teams

+Microsoft Teams is Defra's primary collaboration tool.
+All meetings should be arranged in Teams.

+External suppliers can join Defra Teams meetings with their own email address if they do not have a Defra account.

 ## Slack

+Slack is used for collaboration and support across all of Defra's digital services.

 ### `defra-digital.slack.com`

-The wider Defra Digital Slack workspace is used for collaboration and support across all of Defra's digital services.
+This is Defra's primary Slack workspace for digital delivery.

 Whilst not essential to be part of this workspace, it may be beneficial for cross Defra collaboration.